David Gower: Playing style

 Gower was repeatedly lambasted by the media as being "laid back" or "nonchalant" with a "devil-may-care" approach some found infuriating, as Wisden records, "the difference between an exquisite stroke and a nick was little more than an inch" in his style of batting.
 Peter Roebuck recorded that "Gower never moves, he drifts", while Frances Edmonds in the Daily Express spoke of Gower in 1985: "Difficult to be more laid back without being actually comatose."
 Gower himself commented in 1995 in an interview in The Independent: "I was never destined to be on the ball 100 per cent of the time.
 I don't have the same ability that Graham Gooch has, to produce something very close to his best every time he plays.
 There were Test matches where I suddenly felt, at the end of it, 'Well, I wish I'd really been at that one.'"

 Gower was also a right-arm off break spin bowler despite batting left-handed, who took one Test wicket at 20.00 out of the six overs he sent down on the rare occasions when he was called upon to bowl.
-His domestic cricket added another three wickets to give him an overall average of 56.75; however, Martin Williamson, the managing editor of ESPNcricinfo, records Gower and James Whitaker as "probably two of the worst bowlers in the country" in 1983.
+His domestic cricket added another three wickets to give him an overall average of 56.75; however, Martin Williamson, the managing editor of Cricinfo, records Gower and James Whitaker as "probably two of the worst bowlers in the country" in 1983.
 On one occasion, during Steve O'Shaughnessy's 35-minute century for Lancashire, Gower conceded 102 for 0 from nine overs.
 In the 1986 Test against New Zealand at Trent Bridge, Gower became the only England bowler to be called for throwing in a Test in England.
 Handed the ball by captain Mike Gatting with New Zealand requiring only one run to win, Gower deliberately threw his first ball to Martin Crowe.
 Technically the game ended with the no-ball call, but Crowe hit a four off the ball which was permitted to stand, leaving Gower with the unusual match bowling figures of 0-0-4-0 (1nb).

 In the field, Gower is noted by biographer Kersi Meher-Homji as being a "magnificent outfielder who took amazing catches and threw with accuracy and power to run out the blasé batsman."
 Ambidextrous in the field and when bowling, Gower also plays both golf and hockey, writes and kicks right-handed.
 However, he was far less effective as a fielder late in his career, especially in one-day matches, since a chronic shoulder injury – usually described as the shoulder being "thrown out" – meant that he usually bowled the ball in when fielding, rather than throwing it in, significantly reducing the speed of the return and allowing batsmen easy runs.